A Special Note to Send to Your Parents and Families

 - What is your favorite part of your art?
 Why?

 - Who else was making art next to you?
 What did you talk about while you both created?

-An Invitation to Create is an invitation for your child to communicate his ideas visually.
-By asking questions, you help your child build his communication skills.
-This conversation also helps him know that you see the value and beauty in his work.
+An Invitation to Create is an invitation for your child to communicate her ideas visually.
+By asking questions, you help your child build her communication skills.
+This conversation also helps her know that you see the value and beauty in her work.

-Your children‘s brains develop rapidly and they may not yet have the words to fully express the complexity of what they understand and think.
+Your children‘s brains develop rapidly and she may not yet have the words to fully express the complexity of what she understands and thinks.
 But art is a window into the mind.
-Use the art they bring home as a way to understand how they are making meaning and gaining knowledge from all the sights and sounds they experience in a day.
+Use the art she brings home as a way to understand how she is making meaning and gaining knowledge from all the sights and sounds she experiences in a day.